 Your air conditioning

 Your HVAC is the biggest energy hog in your home and probably accounts for most of the increase in your power bill.
-It’s been a hot summer and you’re trying to keep your home comfortable during the day when you’re usually in the office.
-That’s a lot of extra energy.
+It takes a lot of extra energy to keep your home comfortable during the day, especially during hot summers.
 To keep your bill spikes in check, try changing the filter on your AC, and use your window blinds and fans to your advantage.
 The cooler you can keep your home naturally, the less hard your air conditioning will have to work.

 If you feel like you should be saving more money than you are while working remotely, take a look at your energy bill.